AmrDeveloper/ReactButton/README.md

 Add the dependency

-    implementation 'com.github.AmrDeveloper.ReactButton:app:1.0.5'
+    implementation 'com.github.AmrDeveloper.ReactButton:app:1.0.6'

 Default Case :

     Text = Like
     Emoji is black Hand
-    If User Click on Button it Text Will still like but emoji will be blue hand and if user click long on button it will show dialog to choose one emoji from 6 emojis
+    If User Click on Button it Text Will still like but reaction will be blue hand and if user click long on button it will show dialog to choose one reaction from 6 reactions

 How To Initializing ReactButton :